corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/manual-bootstrapping.md

 ### Grant Access to the Cluster Database

-The cluster database user is the one set through the `config.username` field under each Corda Worker that interacts with the Cluster database (see [deployment configuration]({{< relref "./_index.md#cluster-database" >}})).
+The cluster database user is the user set in the `config.username` field under each Corda worker that interacts with the cluster database (see [deployment configuration]({{< relref "./_index.md#cluster-database" >}})).
-For each Corda Worker that interacts with the Cluster database, grant access to the user as follows:
+For each Corda Worker that interacts with the cluster database, grant access to the user as follows:

 ```sql
 GRANT USAGE ON SCHEMA "CONFIG" TO "<CONFIG-DB-USERNAME>";